+- 2. You have or have had any medical conditions, especially the following:

+- kidney disease

+- liver disease

+- bowel conditions or diseases

+- such as colitis

+- bleeding problems.

-- 2. You have or have had any medical conditions, especially the following: - kidney disease - liver disease - bowel conditions or diseases such as colitis - bleeding problems - You are currently pregnant or you plan to become pregnant.
-Do not take this medicine whilst pregnant until you and your doctor have discussed the risks and benefits involved. - You are currently breastfeeding or you plan to breastfeed.
-Do not take this medicine whilst breastfeeding until you and your doctor have discussed the risks and benefits involved. - 5.
-You are currently receiving or are planning to receive dental treatment.
+- 3. You are currently pregnant or you plan to become pregnant.
+Do not take this medicine whilst pregnant until you and your doctor have discussed the risks and benefits involved.

+- You are currently breastfeeding or you plan to breastfeed.
+Do not take this medicine whilst breastfeeding until you and your doctor have discussed the risks and benefits involved.

+- 5. You have recently been vaccinated or plan to get a vaccination.

+- 6. You are planning to have surgery.

+- You are currently receiving or are planning to receive dental treatment.

-6. You are taking or are planning to take any other medicines.
+You are taking or are planning to take any other medicines.
 This includes vitamins and supplements that are available from your pharmacy, supermarket or health food shop.

 Some medicines may interact with cefaclor.
+These include:
-These include: - probenecid, a medicine used to treat gout or to prolong the action of certain antibiotics - magnesium or aluminium containing antacids - medicines used to prevent blood clots such as warfarin, and heparin

-- aspirin and non-steroidal antiinflammatory medicines, used for pain and inflammation
+- probenecid, a medicine used to treat gout or to prolong the action of certain antibiotics - medicines used to prevent blood clots such as warfarin, and heparin - aspirin and non-steroidal antiinflammatory medicines, used for pain and inflammation - magnesium or aluminium containing antacids, medicines used to treat stomach upsets or stomach ulcers.